hapify/hapify/docs/concepts/models.md

-# Data models
+# Models

 ## Modeling approach

-Hapify let you define the data-models that fit your project specifications.
+Hapify lets you define the data-models that fit your project specifications.

 The model definition in Hapify is **agnostic** and **featured-oriented** (behavioral), which means Hapify defines what the model **should do**, not **how it will do it**.

-## Actions & access management
+## Access management

-In order to removes the need to write repeating boilerplate for extended CRUD operations,  Hapify supports the 6 following base operations:
+In order to remove the need to write repeating boilerplates for extended CRUD operations, Hapify supports the 6 following base operations:

 -   _Create_
 -   _Read_